 Photo: two young orangutans grab a tourist at SORC

-On 2 October 2019, the Borneo Post (and other media outlets) reported that the Sabah Wildife Department now plan to send two “rehabilitated” orangutans, Ceria and Rosa, from SORC to release them into the Tabin Wildlife Reserve, a protected forest in eastern Sabah.
+On 2 October 2019, the Borneo Post (and other media outlets) reported that the Sabah Wildlife Department (SWD) plans to move two “rehabilitated”, yet human-habituated orangutans, Rosa and Ceria, from the Sepilok Orangutan Rehabilitation Centre (SORC) to release them into the Tabin Wildlife Reserve, a protected forest in eastern Sabah.

 Photo: Tiger in his cage at SORC